Steve's greatest supporter, Dad, John R. and the first platinum album.

 His father had been a co-founder of Frito and had negotiated the first restaurant in Disneyland with Walt Disney.
 He had helped to build St. Elizabeth's, a Homeless Shelter in Santa Fe and had lost two wives to cancer, Steve's mother, Elizabeth when Steve was 10 years old and Steve's stepmother, Jackie, a talented Flamenco guitarist, singer, and artist in Santa Fe.

 For the next several years Steve McCarty lived parttime in Santa Fe, New Mexico, collecting art, befriending artists, continuing to write songs and care for his father.
 Steve had a son, John Dylan, in 1988, also a musician.
 Wanting to keep close to Santa Fe, he bought a home in Arizona and raised his son away from the celebrity status of California.
-He continued to write and perform in his studio but chose to live a quiet life, performing for a few benefits and personal friends.
+He continued to write and perform in his studio but chose to live a quiet life, performing for a few benefits and personal friends until a few years ago when he realized what his music might be able to do for the greater good of all.

 Steve believes that the world's people are longing for a more meaningful existence and ready to embrace thoughtful music again.
-Steve's first solo album will feature his revised version of "Wild Mountain Honey" along with songs that he has been working on perfecting for years, ready for the right time.
+Steve's first solo album features his revised, all organic, version of "Wild Mountain Honey" along with songs that he has been working on perfecting for years, ready for the right time.